ajdillhoff/CSE4310/assignments/assignment1/README.md

 We will also need a function to revert the conversion.
 Create a function that converts an HSV image represented as a `numpy` array into RGB format.
 The process for this is also covered in the [lecture notes](https://dillhoffaj.utasites.cloud/posts/color/).

+### Optimization

+The conversion functions you wrote above are likely slow.
+This is because they are implemented using `for` loops.
+This is not ideal for Python.
+Instead, we can use `numpy` to vectorize the operations.
+This will allow us to perform the operations on the entire image at once.
+This is much faster than looping over each pixel.

+Ensure that both of your functions are implemented without using `for` loops to scan over the image.
+You can use `numpy` to vectorize the operations.

 ### Testing

 To verify that your solution works, create a program that accepts the following input from command line: